Fytex/Instagram-Giveaways-Winner/README.md

 4. Start spamming mentions in the post

+### Pre-Setup Warning

+Before installing you need to be aware that this folder contains binary files (.exe, .etc) inside `drivers`' folder from an old ChromeDriver's release for a wider compatibility.

+But don't worry... if you feel unsafe you can install these files by yourself (just put there because there are people who can't do these by themselves).

+1. Go to chrome://settings/help and find out which is your version
+2. Go to https://chromedriver.chromium.org/downloads and find the latest version which supports your Chrome's version.
+3. Download the one for your O.S.
+4. Pick the executable and put in `drivers`' folder.
+5. Replace and rename the executable with one that was already inside `driver`'s folder depending on your O.S.
+(You can get rid of the ones that were already inside the folder)

 ### Setup

+1. Install Google Chrome (Don't change the instalation's path) -> if you guys start complaining about this specific step I'll make some updates to have wider options
-1. Install Python 3.6+ (Don't forget to add in system variable `PATH`)
+2. Install Python 3.6+ (Don't forget to add in system variable `PATH`)
-2. Open terminal, change directory to Instagram-Giveaways-Winner's folder and type: `pip install -r requirements.txt`
+3. Open terminal, change directory to Instagram-Giveaways-Winner's folder and type: `pip install -r requirements.txt`
-3. Edit config.ini (See next category)
+4. Edit config.ini (See next category)
-3. In the same terminal type: `py script.py`
+5. In the same terminal type: `py script.py`

 These commands can change depending on your configuration.
 Such as python/py/python3... or pip/pip3...